Do you speak Design?

 Branding: creating all visual representation for a company or product including logo, icons, submarks, images, patterns but also the emotion and message that will be transported.
 All with one consistent theme and aiming to make your brand unique.
 Find out more about branding in this post by Sarah @ Creative & Coffee

 White space: or negative space is the term designers use to describe the amount of space inside a layout that’s not filled with design elements.
 More white space results in a clearer design and the elements you used, will stand out.
 Never fill every tiny space of your canvas.
 This will confuse the viewer.
 It’s just TOO MUCH INFORMATION!

 Margins: If you want to print your design, you have to be aware of margins.
 Most printers don’t print to the edges of the paper.
 You have to leave this space blank.
 Normally you are on the safe side when leaving your margins about 0.5” or 1 cm on all sides but it is always better to ask your designer or printer what is required.
 Same goes for the gutter.
 When producing a brochure or book, you have to calculate in some space for the binding/ fold (the place where the pages meet).
 This space varies largely depending on the binding process and the number of pages.

 Embedding: When a designer tells you to embed all fonts and images, this means, you have to transfer this data and included it all in your original layout file.
 Most design programs make this easy for you when you export your file to a PDF.
 Because of this, your designer or printer will always ask you to send a PDF-file.
 Not embedding your data will cause problems.
 If you didn’t add your font e.g. and you used a special font, that your designer doesn’t have on his computer, the text will not be displayed correctly.
 To avoid this you can also convert all your text into paths.

 Want to know more designer terms?
 Get your full PDF-Guide now!
-Just sign up and I send it to your inbox.
+Just click on the image below.
 Make sure to tell your friends about it!